dottorepie/synthf/README.md

 ~in Quarks window select and install MathLib (ths library has to be installed in order for the synth to work)

-~open synthf.scd file from downloaded synth folder, find this line at the top, ~img_print = Image.open();, and drag and drop, or copy paste file image1.jpg, also from synth folder, in the parenteses of the code line.
-Any image file can be loaded, important is that the parenthese contain the file path as .open("file path").
-Save synthf.scd
+~open synthf.scd file from downloaded synth folder, find this line at the top, ~img_print = Image.open();, and drag and drop, or copy paste file image1.jpg,(that is also in the synth folder), in the parenteses of the code line.
+Any image file can be loaded, important is that the parentheses contain the file path as .open("file path") then save synthf.scd

 ~close SuperCollider

 ~find SuperColider startup file in SuperCollider file in User Library

-~open startup.scd and paste in the writing environment of SC the contnet of the synthf.scd (with no image pasted the synth will crash)
+~open startup.scd and paste in the writing environment of SC the contnet of the synthf.scd (with no image loaded the synth will crash)

 ~save startup.scd and overwrite previous save

 ~close SuperCollider and reopen it, now it will open along with synthf and the sound engine running

 ~terminate the synth either by closing SuperCollider or quiting the server on the server window

+~knobs on the synth are clockwise with 12oclock being knob0 and son on till 9

+~knobs are 0:azimuthal tonal argument, 1:elevation tonal argument, :